 Physical Examination and Patient History

 The common symptoms of a meniscus tear include pain along the joint line, swelling, locking (condition in which the knee is stuck in a certain position and is unable to bend or straighten) and occasionally instability if the tear is large or associated with an ACL tear.
 In our examination, we will palpate for joint line tenderness and look for swelling in the knee.
-The knee will also be stressed in certain positions and we will look for associated injuries.
+The knee will also be stressed in certain positions and we will look for associated injuries with the knee pain.

 We will order an MRI or magnetic resonance imaging scan.
 This will confirm the diagnosis and also help diagnose associated injuries.